 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

 This Purple Sweet Potato Split makes the best healthy dessert: it's easy to make and so delicious.

 - 2 scoops vanilla ice cream (ensure dairy-free if necessary)

 - Optional: 1 tablespoon kinako powder

-- Wrap purple sweet potatoes in foil or baking paper and bake in oven at 180 degrees for around 40 minutes, until soft enough to easily pierce with a fork
+Bake in oven for around 40 minutes, until soft enough to easily pierce with a fork

 - Enjoy immediately!